Massive rallies demand swift appointment of Chief Justice and Attorney General

 The appointment of Abdelgadir Mohamed Ahmed as Chief Justice and Mohamed El Hafiz as Attorney General was blocked by the junta three weeks ago.

-The demonstrators handed over a memorandum to Sovereign Council member Siddig Tawir, who addressed the rally and promised to meet the demands of the protestors.
+The demonstrators handed over a memorandum to Sovereign Council member Siddig Tawir, who promised to meet their demands.

 Mass rallies and vigils also took place in Port Sudan, Kassala, El Gedaref, Wad Madani, Ed Duweim in the White Nile state and Singa in Sennar state on Thursday.